ImperialCollegeLondon/unit_testing_Cpp/_episodes/l4_04_parameterized_tests.md

 ```

 In addition, we used a function `GetParam()` defined in `gtest.h`.
 This function can help us to get the input values passed via `ValuesIn()` function and use it in the test logic according to our requirements.
 In this case, it helps us to retrieve 4 values in the order `inp_salary`, `inp_bonus`, `inp_years_employed` and `out_tax` for each test case.
 Thus, `GetParam()` provides a convenient way to retrieve multiple values and use them in our test logic.
+## 4. Advantages of Parameteried tests
+From the above discusssion, we can see that the parameterised tests have the following advantages.

+1. **Code Reusability**: With parameterized tests, we can write a single test case that can be executed with different inputs or test data.
+This promotes code reusability by eliminating the need to duplicate similar test cases.
+Instead, we can define the test logic once and apply it to multiple scenarios, reducing code duplication and improving maintainability.

+2. **Increased Test Coverage**: Parameterized tests allows us to easily test a wide range of input values or test cases without writing separate test cases for each variation.
+This enables us to achieve better test coverage by covering various combinations, edge cases, and boundary values in a concise manner.

+3. **Simplified Test Maintenance**: When changes are required in the test logic, having parameterized tests simplifies the maintenance process.
+Instead of modifying multiple test cases individually, we only need to update the single test case, which will automatically be executed with the new test data.
+This saves time and effort in maintaining and updating the tests.

+4. **Simplified Test Reporting**: Parameterized tests provide a concise way to report test results for multiple test cases.
+Each instance of the parameterized test is reported individually, allowing us to identify which specific inputs or test data passed or failed.
+This facilitates quick identification and debugging of issues.

+### Summary
+In this chapter, we learnt about the basics of parameterized tests and how to use them in GoogleTest.
+We also learnt how to combine test fixture with parameterised tests.
+Finally, we learnt the advantages of parameterised tests.

+{% include links.md %}